Anon11110/Mobile-3D-Gaussian-Splatting/docs/RHI_HANDLE_ARCHITECTURE.md

 ## Migration Strategy

+### Current State
+The reference counting system is currently in the design phase.
+The existing codebase uses `std::unique_ptr` and `std::shared_ptr` for resource management.
+This migration strategy outlines the path to implement the custom reference counting system.

 ### Pre-Migration Checklist
-Before starting the migration, ensure:
+Before starting the migration:
-- [ ] All existing tests are passing
+- [x] All existing tests are passing
-- [x] Create a dedicated feature branch for the migration
+- [x] Create a dedicated feature branch `feature/rhi-handles`
+- [x] Review this design document with the team
+- [x] Ensure all developers understand the new patterns

 ### Phase 1: Add Core Components
-1. Add `IRefCounted` base class to `rhi_types.h`
-2. Implement `RefCntPtr` template in `rhi_types.h`
+1. Create `rhi/include/common/` directory
+2. Add `IRefCounted`, `RefCounter<T>`, and `RefCntPtr` to `rhi/include/common/ref_count.h`
+3. Include necessary headers (`<atomic>`, `<type_traits>`, etc.)
+4. Write comprehensive unit tests for RefCntPtr behavior
-3. No functional changes yet - preparation only
+5. No changes to existing RHI interfaces yet

-**Verification**: Compile project to ensure no regressions
+**Verification**:
+- Compile the new header in isolation
+- Run unit tests for RefCntPtr
+- Ensure no impact on existing code

-### Phase 2: Update RHI Interfaces ⚠️ **POINT OF NO RETURN**
+### Phase 2: Update RHI Interfaces
-> **WARNING**: Completing this phase will break compilation across the entire project until Phases 3, 4, and 5 are complete.
-Do not start this phase unless you can complete through Phase 5 in one continuous effort.
+> **Note**: This phase will require updating all RHI interfaces and implementations together.
+Plan for a focused effort to minimize disruption.

 1. Make all RHI interfaces inherit from `IRefCounted`
 2. Add typedef handle declarations after each interface